getapid/apid/README.md

 You can find all APId documentation [here](https://www.getapid.com/docs/).

 ## Instalation
-1. Head to our [downloads page](https://www.getapid.com/download/) and select the download link for your operating system.
+1. Head to the [latest release](https://github.com/getapid/apid-cli/releases/latest) and select the binary for your operating system.
 2. Once downloaded open the archive and place the executable in a durectory on your PATH.

 ## First steps